garikAsplund/garik.codes/src/routes/blog/Space.md

 And it might just make exploring space a little more exciting.

 ![Did they find their unicorn?](https://melissagratias.com/wp-content/uploads/2020/05/GoodFastCheapImage_1.png "Did they find their unicorn?")

+In part 2 I'll look at private space companies and how they are using computers in space.